raphaelsty/cherche/docs/retrieve/retrieve.md

 ## Search on multiples fields

-Also we can search on more than one single field to retrieve more documents.
+Also, we can search with multiple fields to retrieve more documents.

 ```python
 >>> retriever = retrieve.TfIdf(key="id", on=["title", "article"], documents=documents, k=30)